WatershedArts/Footfall/ReadMe.md

 There are three versions of Footfall.

 * 1 x Armv6l for Raspberry Pi 1 running Wheezy
+* 1 x Armv7l for Raspberry Pi 2 running Jessie
-* 2 x Armv7l for Raspberry Pi 2 running Jessie
+* 1 x Armv7l for Raspberry Pi 2 running Jessie using Threading (1)

 Move the Application directory from the Repo into openFrameworks/apps/myApps/